-The other day, a friend was complaining that their blog posts weren’t getting the level of attention they wanted.
+A friend once complained that their blog posts weren’t getting the level of attention they wanted.
 As I learned more about their content, I began to see why they might struggle to stand out from the crowd.
 They only seemed to use secondary sources while leaving primary sources untouched.
 I think there are a lot of content creators like my friend.
 They know research is important, but they don’t understand the importance of using a balanced array of sources.
-In this post, I’ll be talking about primary sources and how they can help you produce better, more authoritative content.
+In this post, I’ll be talking about primary sources based on my own experience as a historian of the British constitution and how they can help you produce better, more authoritative content.

 What are primary sources?